 About this Workshop

-This Workshop provides a forum to develop a roadmap for engineering and physical sciences research leading to improvements in the diagnosis, monitoring and treatment pathways for care at home, particularly across multiple clinical conditions.
-Speakers from clinical, engineering and industrial communities,will give their perspectives on the requirements that should be driving the development of these pathways, the technical opportunities that lie ahead and the barriers that exist which must be overcome for eventual adoption in the public healthcare system.
+The Workshop provided a forum for the development of a roadmap for engineering and physical sciences research leading to improvements in the diagnosis, monitoring and treatment pathways for care at home, particularly across multiple clinical conditions.
+Speakers from clinical, engineering and industrial communities, gave their perspectives on the requirements that should be driving the development of these pathways, the technical opportunities that lie ahead and the barriers that exist which must be overcome for eventual adoption in the public healthcare system.

 Call for Proposals

-The Workshop will be divided into three Sessions covering: current innovative practices, challenges to the delivery of safe and effective care at home, and technological opportunities to address the identified challenges.
-Each Session will start with short talks and will be followed by structured roadmapping .
+The Workshop was divided into three Sessions covering: current innovative practices, challenges to the delivery of safe and effective care at home, and technological opportunities to address the identified challenges.
+Each Session started with short talks and was followed by structured roadmapping.

 Prof Elizabeth Murray, Co-Director of the eHealth Unit, University College London